Manoonchai/kiimo/README.md

    To install the layout on your PC, use **Microsoft Keyboard Layout Creator (MSKLC)** to compile the generated `.klc` file into an installable layout.

 # Changelog

+## 2025/08/04a
+- Improved 16x16px icon for Mac
+- Swap some key for TaiTham

+## 2025/08/04
+- Fixed: wrong locales ID (`la` -> `lo`).
+- Feature: Added support for TaiTham (Lanna, Tai Khuen, Tai Lue).

+## 2025/08/03
+- Fixed: generated wrong `id` — it included space characters and dots.
+Now replaced with underscores for compatibility.
+- Switched macOS bundle language tag from hardcoded "th" to dynamically use the language specified in the JSON input.

 ## 2025/07/23
 - Fixed wrong